-When George Floyd died at the hands of four police officers in Minneapolis on the 25th May this year, it opened up the issue of police brutality and racism worldwide to public scrutiny.
+When George Floyd died at the hands of four police officers in Minneapolis on the 25th May 2020, it opened up the issue of police brutality and racism worldwide to public scrutiny.
 Huge crowds in many different countries – including Australia – were motivated to attend marches protesting against police brutality and supporting the Black Lives Matter movement.

 It matters to Australians because here we have the Indigenous people of Australia – the Aborigines.
 We hear statistics like the fact 432 Indigenous people have died in custody in Australia since 1991 – and there have been no convictions for any of those deaths.
 That’s when we know we we need to look in our own backyard as well.